akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

     Your bundle must declare an extension to load this datagrid.yml file (see http://symfony.com/doc/current/cookbook/bundles/extension.html for more information)

-Declaring the grid view action ..............................
+Declaring the Grid View Action ..............................

 .. code-block:: php